sel6/alx-system_engineering-devops/0x08-networking_basics_2/README.md

   ***0. Change your home IP***

-  Changes IP of the hosts, because our checker is runs on docker, and docker lacks respect for host file modification...lol we have to copy the contents of the host file to a new file and update it and copy back to the host file.
+  Changes IP of the hosts, because our checker runs on docker, and docker lacks respect for host file modification...lol we have to copy the contents of the host file to a new file and update it and copy back to the host file.

   ***1. Show attached IPs***